loginom/loginom-help-en-omegat/data/processors/variables/variables-calc.md

 ### List of Expressions

 The area is designated for entry of *expressions*, namely, calculated variables to be added to the output data set as the result of processing.
-The expression value in each data set string will be calculated using the formula set in the expression code area.
+The expression value in each data set row will be calculated using the formula set in the expression code area.

 It is possible to create a new expression using the toolbar area or the context menu.
 There are the following toolbar and context menu operations: